QUIJOTE-TFGI polarization calibration -- Ground characterization and on-sky validation with Tau A and the Moon: Ground calibration

 We perform a statistical analysis of response stability.
 Across all channels and phase states, the signal is consistently reproduced throughout the 1-minute duration, showing no noticeable drift or instability.
 The diode ON data corresponds to the activation of the input calibration signal.
 In contrast, the diode OFF data are collected when the reference source is off, and the detector registers the background.
 The results are shown in Fig.~\ref{fig:stability_histogram}.

-The data present a linear regression slope of a few hundred nV/sample; $-216\pm113$\,nV/sample in the diode ON case and $-328\pm35$ nV/sample in the diode OFF case.
+The data present a linear regression slope of a few hundred mV/minute; $-1.6\pm0.8$\,mV/minute in the diode ON case and $-2.5\pm0.3$ mV/minute in the diode OFF case.
 The uncertainties are calculated as the standard deviation of the counts.
 This leads to a drift in the signal smaller than 2\,mV in a minute.
 Equivalent to $\sim$50\,mK by applying the average on-sky responsivity reported in Sect.~\ref{sec:comparison_responsivity}.
 This instability is likely due to a combination of gain drift and the instability of the optical load, originating from the background and the diode.
 Although this small drift is detectable, it has a negligible impact on the results discussed here.
+Firstly, it is comparable to the white-noise level.
+Secondly, it is subdominant with respect to other systematic effects in the calibration.
+In particular, differences between the four phase-state configurations, which should nominally produce identical values, dominate the uncertainty budget at the few-percent level, whereas the measured drift over one minute is only at the millipercent level.